AndrewAnnex/SpiceyPy/README.rst

 science field for Solar System Geometry.
 Please visit the NAIF website for more details about SPICE.

 *IMPORTANT*: I have no current affiliation with NASA, NAIF, or JPL.
 The code is provided "as is", use at your own risk.
+However, the NAIF now distributes python "lessons" that use SpiceyPy as the python to spice interface.

 Citing SpiceyPy
 ---------------